una-language/una-language/readme.md

 }
 ```

-If you have problems setting it up you can check out [React Native example](example/react-native)
+If you have problems setting it up you can check out [our React Native example](example/react-native)

 ## Documentation